Logarithmic Comparison-Based Query Complexity for Fair Division of Indivisible Goods: Query Complexity of PROP1

-Specifically, in Algorithm~\ref{alg:oracle}, for an agent with valuation function $u$ and a bundle $B$, we partition the items into a sequence such that each bundle $A_\ell\cup \{I_\ell\}$ is weakly more valuable than $B$ subject to $u$.
-Here, some of the items and bundles may be empty because of the lack of items, which will not affect the correctness of our algorithm, and we can directly ignore the corresponding inequalities for these terms.
-If there are no remaining items in the sequence, i.e., $R=\emptyset$, this implies PROP1 and the algorithm outputs `yes'.
-Otherwise, $B$ is not PROP, and the algorithm outputs `no'.

-Note that the range of `yes' and `no' may overlap.
-If a bundle is no more than the proportional value but satisfies PROP1, then the algorithm may either output `yes' or `no'.
+To tackle this issue, we introduce the subroutine, \PropOracle, as shown in Algorithm~\ref{alg:oracle}, which allows the overlapping of ``yes'' bundles (satisfying PROP1) and ``no'' bundles (not satisfying PROP).
+Given a bundle $B\subseteq M$ and an underlying valuation $u(\cdot)$, which can be accessed through comparison-based queries, the subroutine verifies whether $u(B)<1/n$ or $u(B\cup\{g\})\ge1/n$ for some item $g$ outside $B$.
+We first partition the items into a sequence $B, D_1,I_1,\ldots, D_{n-1}, I_{n-1}, R$ such that $\abs{I_i}\le 1$, each bundle $D_i$ is weakly less valuable than $B$, and each bundle $D_\ell\cup I_i$ is more valuable than $B$.
+Some of the latter items and bundles, however, may be empty due to the lack of items.
+This does not affect the correctness of our algorithm, and we can directly ignore the desired constraints for these bundles.
+If there are no remaining items in the sequence, i.e., $R=\emptyset$, this implies that PROP1 and the algorithm will output ``yes''.
+Otherwise, it will output ``no'', indicating $B$ is non-PROP.
+Note that the range of ``yes'' and ``no'' may overlap.
+If a bundle satisfies PROP1 and its value is no more than the proportional value, the algorithm may output either ``yes'' or ``no''.
+The correctness of this subroutine is stated in~\Cref{thm:oracle}.

-\begin{theorem} \texttt{PROP1-PROP-Subroutine}$(n, M, B, u)$ in Algorithm~\ref{alg:oracle} determines if a bundle is PROP1 or not PROP: Given a constant number of agents $n$, a bundle $B\subseteq M$, for a valuation function $u$, $B$ is PROP1 if `yes' is returned and is not PROP if `no' is returned via at most $O\left(n\log m\right)$ queries and the same running time. \end{theorem}

-\begin{proof} The query complexity to find each bundle $A_\ell$ and item $I_\ell$ is $O(\log m)$ using binary search, hence the overall query complexity and running time of Algorithm~\ref{alg:oracle} is $O(n\log m)$.
+\begin{restatable}{theorem}{PROPOnePROPOracle} Given a bundle $B\subseteq M$ and a valuation function $u$, $B$ is PROP1 if \PropOracle$(n, M, B, u)$ outputs ``yes'' and is not PROP if it outputs ``no''.
+In addition, \PropOracle always terminates in $O\left(n\log m\right)$ queries with the same running time. \end{restatable} \begin{proof} In each iteration, the query complexity of finding $D_i$ and $I_i$ is $O(\log m)$ using a binary search.
+Therefore, the overall query complexity and running time of Algorithm~\ref{alg:oracle} are both $O(n\log m)$.
+Next, we demonstrate the correctness of the output by the subroutine.